 Dining hall hours of operation vary.
-This policy gives students more time-scheduling flexibility, with some dining rooms opening and closing earlier and others opening and closing later.
-You can check an individual college’s current operating hours here.
+This policy gives students more time-scheduling flexibility, with some dining halls opening and closing earlier and others opening and closing later.
+You can check an individual college’s current hours of operation here.

 During lunch, when students require the most flexibility, all Yale College dining halls are open 11:30 am to 1:30 pm.

-Although first-year undergraduate students are required to purchase the “Full Meal Plan”, upperclassmen can choose from other meal plan options.
+Although first-year undergraduate students are required to purchase the “Full Meal Plan”, upperclassmen have the option to choose from other meal plan options.

 Meal Plan Options